How to fix a broken online design community

 To verify my point I researched 100 random comments from Dribbble.
 Because perhaps I was wrong.
 Perhaps there was enough design critique going on.
 Perhaps there was no broken online design community.

-Below the summary document in which I summarized:
+Below is the summary document in which I summarized:

-- How many words an average comment is.
+- How many words does an average comment contain?

 - How nice or offensive a comment most often is.